Terry L. Bullard

-Terry L. Bullard is a United States Air Force brigadier general (Special Agent) and currently the 19th Commander of the Air Force Office of Special Investigations (AFOSI), Quantico, Virginia.
-As the AFOSI Commander, Bullard derives his independent criminal and counterintelligence investigative and operational authorities directly from the Secretary of the Air Force and executes the Field Operating Agency's mission through a network of over 3,000 Total Force Airmen assigned to major Air Force installations and a variety of operating locations worldwide.
+Terry L. Bullard is a United States Air Force brigadier general (Special Agent) and was the 19th Commander of the Air Force Office of Special Investigations (AFOSI), Quantico, Virginia.
+As the AFOSI Commander, Bullard derived his independent criminal and counterintelligence investigative and operational authorities directly from the Secretary of the Air Force and executed the Field Operating Agency's mission through a network of over 3,000 Total Force Airmen assigned to major Air Force installations and a variety of operating locations worldwide.

 Education

 Bullard is a distinguished graduate of the Air Force Reserve Officer Training Corps at The Citadel.
 He holds a Master of Forensic Science from George Washington University, a Master of Military Operational Art and Science from the Air Command and Staff College, and a Master of Strategic Studies from the Air War College.
 Bullard is also a graduate of Squadron Officer School, Armed Forces Institute of Pathology, and The Kenan-Flagler Business School.